Reviews You Can Rely On

 We thought the original Pixel Buds Pro, shown on the left, were comfortable.
 Then we tried the updated Google Pixel Buds Pro 2.
 Their smaller size made them a better fit for all our testers.

-Over-the-ear designs use hooks or fins for added stability.
+Some earbuds use over-the-ear hooks for extra security, while others rely on in-ear fins to stay put.
 They're great for active use, though they can feel a bit bulky or less comfortable for some.
 The Beats by Dre Powerbeats Pro and second gen held up through headstands and headbanging sessions with ease, but the original model is noticeably more comfortable, thanks to more moldable rubber in the arm that better conforms to the shape of your ear.

 earbuds - lightweigt and secure, the beats by dre powerbeats pro are a great...